 Why Harnesses are Better Than a Collar

 A dog can suffer all sorts of problems when wearing a collar, especially a small dog at risk of tracheal collapse or a brachycephalic dog breed like a Bulldog or Pug.
 However, whilst they are not putting pressure on the neck, they need to be fitted correctly to avoid the risk of chest injury.
+For more on a harnesses vs collar, read this guide.

 Things to Consider When Leaving Dog Harnesses on 24/7